Bifidobacterium animalis: Products

 B. animalis is present in many food products and dietary supplements.
 The probiotic is mostly found in dairy products.
+Bifidobacterium animalis subsp. lactis BB-12 is a bacterial subspecies within the animalis strain that exhibits rod-shaped structure and lacks catalase activity.
+The subspecies was initially identified as Bifidobacterium bifidum, however advancements in molecular classification later reclassified it as Bifidobacterium animalis, and subsequently as Bifidobacterium animalis subsp. lactis.
+It was first preserved in Chr.
+Hansen's cell culture bank in 1983 as part of the dairy culture collection.
+It exhibits suitability for producing probiotic dairy products and has found application in infant formula, dietary supplements, and fermented milk products.
+This is due to a variety of favorable technological characteristics such as its fermentation activity, high tolerance to air, stability, and resilience to acidic and bile environments, even in freeze-dried products.
+Moreover, Bifidobacterium animalis subsp. lactisBB-12 does not alter the taste, appearance, or texture of food products and maintains viability in probiotic foods until consumption.

 Health concerns

 The manipulation of the gut flora is complex and may cause bacteria-host interactions.
 Although probiotics, in general, are considered safe, there are concerns about their use in certain cases.
 Some people, such as those with compromised immune systems, short bowel syndrome, central venous catheters, heart valve disease and premature infants, may be at higher risk for adverse events.
 Rarely, consumption of probiotics may cause bacteremia, and sepsis, potentially fatal infections in children with lowered immune systems or who are already critically ill.